Meet the Founder

 Kevon Gareth Foderingham

-Founder + Principal Consultant East Yard Enterprises
+Founder + Cultural Director East Yard Enterprises

-Kevon’s creative journey spans visual art, film, fashion, spoken word, and publishing.
+Kevon’s creative journey spans visual art, film, fashion, mas, spoken word, and publishing.
 He has exhibited his artwork in Trinidad and Tobago, St. Vincent and the Grenadines, and the United States, and in 2019, curated Trinidad and Tobago’s National Contemporary Visual Art Exhibition at the National Academy for the Performing Arts during CARIFESTA XIV.

-A passionate development worker and arts educator, Kevon co-edited and published What Matters (2024) through East Yard—a youth-authored anthology developed under his For Common Good: Youth Arts Enrichment Program.
-His other works include his debut motivational book, THINGS I LEARNED IN MY THIRTIES (2022), and its companion studio album, THINGS I LEARNED, VOL. 1: Motivational Melodies.
+Kevon co-edited and published What Matters (2024), a youth-authored anthology developed through East Yard’s For Common Good: Youth Arts Enrichment Program.
+His other works include his debut motivational book, Things I Learned in My Thirties (2022), its companion studio album Things I Learned, Vol. 1: Motivational Melodies, and his forthcoming poetry collection, Get Up and Get: Poems for Creatives, Changemakers and Entrepreneurs, to be published in 2026.

-Kevon’s contributions to the arts and social impact sector have earned him an Individual Civic Award from the Mayor of the Royal Chartered Borough of Arima (2023) and the inaugural Literary Voices of Arima Award (2024).
-Through visionary leadership, creativity, and a deep commitment to purpose-driven innovation, Kevon Gareth Foderingham continues to inspire, amplify, and connect changemakers across the Caribbean and beyond.
+His contributions to arts and civic life have earned him the Individual Civic Award from the Mayor of the Royal Chartered Borough of Arima (2023) and the inaugural Literary Voices of Arima Award (2024).
+In 2019, he curated Trinidad and Tobago’s National Contemporary Visual Art Exhibition at the National Academy for the Performing Arts during CARIFESTA XIV.

 .png)